pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/7_header_image_overlay.md

 Additionally, another image can be uploaded to be displayed on top of the background images, such as a company logo.
 The overlay-image's position can be customised deeply.

-Lastly, the mobile version of the header allows for three different image heights, depending on the best content fit.
+The mobile version of the header allows for three different image heights, depending on the best content fit.

+The header is traditionally the first module on a page with a header, but could be placed anywhere on a site also.

 ## Enabling / Disabling